DOORM4T/foundry-digitalocean/README.md

 You will also need a DigitalOcean account with billing enabled.
 Be sure to keep an eye on your DigitalOcean dashboard & billing details to avoid any unexpected charges.

-Finally, this you'll need a domain name you can use for your FoundryVTT server, which is necessary for setting up SSL certificates/HTTPS.
-Non-domain name support may be added in the future.

 ## Features

 This project contains a set of scripts to...